TicketsBot/docs/src/setup/languages.md

 # Language Customisation
 ***

-Tickets is highly accessible, supporting over 20 languages at the time of writing.
+Tickets is highly accessible, supporting over 30 languages at the time of writing.

-Use the `/language` command with a 2 digit country code to switch your server's language (e.g. `/language de`.)

-If an invalid country code is entered, a list of languages, along with their translation progress will be presented:
+Use the `/language` command and a embedded message with all supported languages will appear, select the language you want from one of the dropdowns below the message

 ![Language list](../img/languages.webp)